Overview of workplace mediation

 Our mediator's role is to transform obstacles into a free flow of ideas and to encourage voluntary agreements.

 The elements of our mediations are self-determination, fairness, flexibility, confidentiality, and full disclosure.

 Mediation uses communications, negotiations, facilitation, and problem-solving techniques to reach jointly amenable solutions.

 Our ethical responsibilities to you are to avoid coercion, improper influence, and conflicts of interest.
-We also assure a constant awareness of all those who might be impacted by decisions.
+We also assure a constant involvement of all those who might be impacted by decisions.

-Agreements between participants are non-binding unless they choose to do otherwise.
+Agreements between participants are non-binding unless you choose otherwise.